-If you have been considering Google Ads vs. Facebook Ads, you probably wonder which one is better for your particular niche.
-Below is a close look at both types of ads so you can make an informed decision.
+If you have been considering Google Ads vs Facebook Ads, you probably wonder which one is better for your particular niche.
+Below is a close look at both types of Facebook Ads or google ads so you can make an informed decision.

-And when the time comes to manage your ad campaigns, it’s important to select the best ad management services to obtain the best ROI.
+And when the time comes to manage your Google ads campaigns, it’s important to select the best ad management services to obtain the best ROI.

-You’ve seen both ad types mentioned when you go into Google or Facebook, but how do they operate?
+You’ve seen both ad types mentioned when you go into Google or Facebook Ads, but how do they operate?

-Both advertisement platforms use a PPC or pay-per-click model.
-When you make advertisement on either platform, you go into an auction where you type in a bid for how much you want to spend on ad space.
-Next, you’re charged a certain sum every time a person clicks on your ads.
+Both advertising platform use a PPC or pay-per-click model.
+When you make advertisement on either platform, you go into an auction where you type in a bid for how much you want to spend on ad/ad spend space.
+Next, you’re charged a certain sum every time a person clicks on your ads/Google ads.
 Easy, right?

 It’s essential for making your marketing decision.

 Google Ads is a paid search advertisement method, for the most part.
-This means that you pay to have your ad listed on the result page for Google.
+This means that you pay to have your ad listed on the Search engine results page for Google.

-When you do a paid search campaign, your advertisement is served to searchers based on targeted keywords rather than by targeting an audience.
-However, you can alter your campaign settings in paid search to target a specific audience based on geographic location and other particulars.
+When you do a paid Google search campaign, your advertisement is served to searchers based on targeted keywords rather than by target audience.
+However, you can alter your campaign settings in paid Search engines/Google search to target a specific audience based on geographic location and other particulars.

 However, Google Ads isn’t just about paid search; you also can serve your ads on: